SoumyaEXE/soumya.github.io/_posts/2021-04-22-Narnia-Writeup.markdown

 ---
-layout\: post
+layout: post
-title\:  Narnia Writeup
+title:  Narnia Writeup
-description\: This challenge was about binary exploitation.
+description: This challenge was about binary exploitation.
 There were a total of nine binaries which increased in difficulty after each exploit.
-Common binary exploitation techniques are discussed in this report including ret2libc, shellcode injection, format string exploitation, among others. date\:   2021-04-22 image\:  '/images/0xd4y-logo-gray.png' tags\:   [Binary Exploitation, Ret2Libc, Shellcode, Format String]
+Common binary exploitation techniques are discussed in this report including ret2libc, shellcode injection, format string exploitation, among others.
+date:   2021-04-22
+image:  '/images/0xd4y-logo-gray.png'
+tags:   [Binary Exploitation, Ret2Libc, Shellcode, Format String]
 ---

 **This report can be read both on this site, and as its <a href = "https\://0xd4y.github.io/reports/Narnia%20Writeup.pdf">original report form</a>.
 It is highly recommended that you read the original report form instead because it is better formatted.**